Content last updated January 2023.

 - All synchronous DML statements or Database class methods are carried out in before trigger execution contexts

-- Async Apex invocations use queueable to 'chain' complex DML across transactions
+- Async Apex invocations use queueables to 'chain' complex DML across transactions

 - Batch Apex is used exclusively for large data volumes

-- Future Apex is used sparingly, for callouts or system object DML
+- @future Apex is not used or used sparingly, for callouts or system object DML

 In your Apex: